deeecent/propcorn/ROADMAP.md

 ## Outreach and Community Engagement

+### Create Telegram group

+Create a Telegram group to keep the community together.

 ### Contact potential projects interested in trying Propcorn

 Identify and reach out to open-source projects that might benefit from micro-funding through Propcorn.